All Episodes

 It's going to be more expensive than it's ever been.

-All of this can be synthesized down to one simple, easy to understand concept.
+All of this can be synthesized down to one simple, easy-to-understand concept.

-Hard to accept, we don't have the money for any of this.
+We don't have the money for any of this.

 Now, John Boehner called here.

-It's called here twice.
+He's called here twice.

 The most recent Boehner plan doesn't address entitlements.